Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While pacifiers can be a helpful sleep association, other strategies such as good sleep hygiene and establishing a consistent bedtime routine may also be beneficial.

 Ultimately, it is important to try different approaches and strategies to accurately meet a baby’s needs and promote good sleep habits.

 A good time to introduce the paci is when your baby begins sleeping through the night.
 This could be anywhere from three months to six months, depending on the baby.

 Should I use a pacifier during sleep time?

 Yes, you should try to keep your child’s pacifier in their mouth when they are sleeping.
-If it falls out and wakes them up in the middle of the night, then that will make for an unhappy baby (and parent!)
+If it falls out and wakes them up in the middle of the night and you hear your baby cry, then that will make for an unhappy baby (and parent!)

 Will my baby sleep better with a pacifier?

 If your baby has trouble falling asleep without the paci, it might help them sleep better.
 However, if they are able to fall asleep on their own but keep waking up at night looking for the binky, it will be frustrating for everyone involved.

 Babies who use pacifiers typically stop around the age of two, but it can vary depending on the child.